Controlled capture, not secret surveillance.

 Every read, edit, and approval is logged.
 You can see which manager touched which record and when.

-If you ever want to stop, power down the appliance and take it off the shelf.
+If you ever want to stop, power down the appliance and uninstall it.
 No subscription holds your data hostage.

 What we tell your attorney.